 When giving (or refusing) permission, only may and can are acceptable:

 √ Yes, you may (borrow my pen). [polite]

 √ Yes, you can (borrow my pen). [less polite]

 X Yes, you might (borrow my pen).

-*I know the singular use of they and their causes some of you to wince, but please read my blog on the subject before commenting!
+*I know the singular use of they and their causes some of you to wince, but please read my earlier post on the subject before commenting!